thruston/python-tablinum/README.md

 arguments.
 If a function returns more than one value (like `divmod`) the values will be inserted in separate columns.
 The others are the regular BIF or `math` functions except for the trig functions for angles in degrees.
+In some cases the inputs are truncated to integer values, where the standard function expects integers.

 The expression should be a valid Python expression, but there are a couple of useful additions:  borrowing from Metapost, you can write `2a` instead of